-- Study of the destructive properties of exclusive rights on the free market economy.
+- Study of the factual impact of exclusive rights on the free market economy.

 - Analysis and clarification of the relationship between exclusive rights and political, social, legal and economic concepts.

-- Tell us your story!
-Collection and analysis of real life stories which show the effects of open and closed licenses on authors’ incentives.
+- Case studies.
+Collection and analysis of real life stories which show the effects of open and closed licenses on authors’ incentives and business.

-- The gathering of statistics about artwork sales dynamics, depending on licenses.
+- Statistics about artwork sales dynamics, depending on licenses.

-- Develop a legal framework based on the Authoright license, which gives authors the ability to establish the correct relationships between the public and their work within the current legal systems.
+- Development of a legal framework based on the Authoright license, which would establish the normal relationships among authors, the general public, business and works within the current legal systems.

 - Creation of a repository of authorighted works